Can U Be: Composition

 "Can U Be" opens with an excerpt of dialogue from the 2012 film Silver Linings Playbook.
 A vocal sample from the song "Stop, Look, Listen (to Your Heart)", as performed by Diana Ross and Marvin Gaye, is prominently used.

 Release

 "Can U Be" was officially released on August 8, 2024, on a digital deluxe edition of Vultures 2 through West's website for $5, where the song, alongside four other deluxe versions of Vultures 2, would be subsequently updated.
 The original upload of the song, emailed to those bought the deluxe, was two and a half minutes in length and featured an additional verse from Ty Dolla Sign.
-A four-minute version, which is the original leak of the song, has been available on the official ¥$ topic channel since August 8.

-Post-release updates

 On September 15, 2024, West held a Vultures 2 listening party at the Wuyuan River Stadium in Haikou, China, where he played an updated version of "Can U Be".
-A month later on October 15, the song was updated on YouTube Music, which changed the length of the song from 2:31 to 3:30, and also altered the production and mixing of the song.
+A month later on October 15, the song was updated on YouTube Music, changing its length and mixing.